Data Science vs Software Engineering: Which One Offers Better Career Perks in 2023

 - NLTK (Natural Language Processing).

-4. Impact on Software Industry
+4. Impact on the software industry

 In any tech company, software engineering is the physical foundation.
 People working in this field develop information-based applications.